MakerCollider/Smart_Node_Package_Build/README.md

+# This repo will be disabled in a few days
 # Smart_Node
 this repository is used for public the Node-red release package which is used on the Intel Edison board For the end user, just run the install.sh